marc0der/grails-amazon-sqs/README.md

     }

-All these methods are self explanetory and are used within the context of the Amazon SQS lifecycle:
+All these methods are self explanetory and are used within the context of the Amazon SQS lifecycle, which is explained next.

+## Message Lifecycle

 Messages that are stored in Amazon SQS have a lifecycle that is easy to manage but ensures that all messages are processed.